History of Elephants in Thailand

 If done correctly, volunteering with these incredible creatures is an enriching experience.

-Apart from Volunteer Programs, all sanctuaries allow for donation or sponsorship wherein the money helps provide for food, medical care and shelter.
+Apart from Volunteer Programs, most ethical elephant sanctuaries in Thailand allow for donation or sponsorship wherein the money helps provide for food, medical care and shelter.
 Elephants are herbivores and spend about 18-20 hours a day eating.
 A single elephant can eat up to 250 pounds of food a day.
 Just providing enough nourishment for elephants is an expensive undertaking.

 The donation helps the organisation to keep their elephants out of riding camps and circuses while providing them with a good lifestyle.
 Moreover, once you contribute money, some organisations provide you with a certificate acknowledging your contribution.
 Donations are a great way to lend support for projects undertaken to protect the Asian Elephants.

-Some sanctuaries allow individuals to adopt one or more elephants passively.
+Some of the ethical elephant sanctuaries in Thailand allow individuals to adopt one or more elephants passively.
 While adoption is another form of donation where you cover the expenses of the adoptee there exist other benefits such as an adoption certificate which includes a photo and a bio detailing the story of your adoptee, access to the Sanctuary's newsletters and special events.

 Some elephant sanctuaries in Thailand provide the additional benefit of a free visit to the camp every holiday upon adoption.
 By adopting one becomes a partner in the sanctuary's efforts to give the gift of home, herd, rest, refuge and individualised care for life to the elephant.